Top Pick: JessEm 08530

 But choosing an alternative also comes down to an equation of:

 For example, there’s no reason to use a doweling jig for cabinet face frames.
 A biscuit joiner is faster.
-However, for furniture joints a dowel provides higher joint strength and makes the project easier to assemble.
+However, a dowel provides higher joint strength for furniture joints and makes the project easier to assemble.

 EDITOR: After making thousands of face frames with a biscuit joiner, the first frame I made with a DOMINO was eye opening.
 With the Festool guide system I didn't need to mark center on 2-inch frames, the frame didn't wobble in the clamps during glue-up and the frames were perfectly flush.